 Meditation Is a Pillar Habit

-I know that 5 minutes doesn’t sound like a lot, but for me, it’s had a compounding effect.
-Since I limit the amount of time I spend meditating, I’ve been much more consistent than when I was doing longer routines.
-Because the time commitment is so small and it’s part of my Morning Upgrade Cards, it’s hard for me to skip it.
+I know that 5 minutes doesn’t sound like a lot, but it creates a compounding effect.
+And you’ll be much more consistent because the time commitment is so small and so it’s hard to skip it.

 With all of personal development, being consistent is the key.
 For me, that looks like doing small things each day, rather than spending larger chunks of time on things that I may not have time for every day.
 I could spend 20 minutes on meditation, but the likelihood is that I will end up only fitting that into my schedule 2-3 times per week instead of every day.